aaronc/freactive/README.md

 This idea for this came when I needed to write a fairly complex, real-time JavaFX app (using my own [fx-clj](https://github.com/aaronc/fx-clj/)).
 I knew of [Om](https://github.com/swannodette/om) and [Reagent](https://github.com/reagent-project/reagent) and wanted something for JavaFX that used Reagent-like reactive atoms.
 While doing this, I realized that with a common library of reactive "ref"'s, different UI libaries could share the same data structures and state management idioms.
 That is the vision for this library.

-For maximum efficiency, pains were taken to keep the propogation of state changes to the minimum necessary and to allow for configurable laziness where applicable.

 *I have drafted a brief [spec](https://github.com/aaronc/freactive/wiki/User-Interface-Spec) for user interface libraries that could be based upon freactive using a similar Hiccup-like API.
 The goal is for fx-clj and an freactive-based DOM library to support this spec.*

-*The ClojureScript version of the API is described here - as the Java-version was designed first, the ClojureScript version had the benefit of further refinement.
-The Java-version will be updated to match this document as soon as I have a chance.*

 Example:
 ```clojure